Point Au Roche State Park swimming hole in New York

 Best Time to Visit

 The best time to visit Point Au Roche State Park is between late June and early September, when the lake’s water temperatures are most comfortable for swimming.
-Fall offers stunning foliage views and cooler weather for hiking.
+Fall offers striking foliage views and cooler weather for hiking.

 Difficulty Level